raycheng25/Microphone-Simulation/README.md

 # Microphone-Simulation
-Download MicSimA02.mlapp and all *png files.
-Put all fiels together Run MicSimA02.mlapp on Matlab version that supports app Plots shown on apps and data can be save in /data/
+# 1. Download MicSimA02.mlapp and all *png files.
+Put all fiels together
+# 2. Run MicSimA02.mlapp on Matlab version that supports app
+# 3. Plots shown on apps and data can be saved in /data/